 - No staff trends in retail and wholesale industries based on new Amazon offline stores.

-Considering the FSM market ratio forecast for the upcoming 10-year period, any field service manager should be ready to update the current planning and monitoring systems.
+Considering the site service management market ratio forecast for the upcoming 10-year period, any field support service manager should be ready to update the current planning and monitoring platforms.
 Such preventive actions help businesses stay competitive and fix any risky situation without bankruptcy-provoking triggers.

-So, choosing the FSM software integration, consider the main features and your business development objectives to avoid expensive and weak technologies limited to specific functional capacities.
+So, choosing the site service solution integration, consider the main features and your business development objectives to avoid expensive and weak technologies limited to specific functional capacities.